Credila vs IDFC FIRST Bank Education Loan: Rates, Limits & Key Differences

 Apply Now

-When choosing between Credila and IDFC First Bank for study abroad education loans, your decision boils down to loan amount, interest rates, and processing speed.
-Here's what you need to know:
+When choosing between Credila Financial Services (formerly HDFC Credila; rebranded after HDFC Bank divested its stake in 2023; an NBFC) and IDFC FIRST Bank (a scheduled private bank) for study abroad education loans, your decision depends on loan amount, interest rates, university coverage, and processing speed.

 By the end of this blog, you will know